intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 available free of charge to anyone via the Internet.
 As described in {{RFC8700}}, RFCs have been published continually since 1969.

+RFCs are generated and approved by multiple document streams.
+Whereas stream approving body {{RFC8729}} for each stream is responsible for the content of that stream, the RFC Editor Function is responsible for the production and distribution of all RFCs.
+The four existing streams are described in {{RFC8729}}.
+This document adds a fifth stream, the Editorial Stream, for publication of policies governing the RFC Series as a whole.

 The overall framework for the RFC Series and the RFC Editor Function is described in {{RFC8729}} and is updated by this document, which defines version 3 of the RFC Editor Model.